 - 1. A sports team or society should not enter into any deals where you get tied into spending a certain amount of money that might impact on members' finance. - 2.
 Any sponsor that requires the sports team or society to display branding on social wear or promotional material should provide the additional financial support to cover the cost. - 3.
-If any potential sponsor is offering to fund your kit as part of the sponsorship package, Bucks Students' Union has a contracted supplier who can add embroidered or printed University crests to your kit.
-All playing/warm up kit must be Under Armour clothing and bought through Bucks Students' Union. - 4.
+If any potential sponsor is offering to fund your stash/kit as part of the sponsorship package, Bucks Students' Union has a contracted supplier who can add embroidered or printed University crests to your stash/kit. - 4.
 Sponsors are not allowed to advertise on the playing kit as this is owned by Bucks Students' Union. - 5.
 The sponsorship deal is between the sponsors and sports team or society.
 Bucks Students' Union will enforce the above guidelines and failure to comply will result in a penalty (i.e a months suspension) for the sports team or society.
 Please refer to the AU/Society Handbook. - 6.
 The sponsorship money should be clearly referenced and debited into Bucks Students' Union account and this will then be moved into the clubs/societies fundraising account. - 7.
 All contracts must be approved and signed by a member of the Student Activities team.
 Once the contract is signed Bucks Students Union will raise the invoice.
 To raise the invoice we will need to know the contact name and address, any reference or purchase order number from the sponsor, details of what is being sponsored and how much. - 8.
 Clubs are not eligible to reclaim VAT therefore any sponsorship income will be invoiced with VAT included.